OUR TEAM

 Danielle - Co-founder, Lead Instructor

 After attending a cob building workshop in 2009, Danielle’s passion for natural building was kindled.
 She volunteered on every project available to learn about dry-stacked masonry, foundation systems, earthen floors, natural plastering, and green roofing basics.
 Inspired by all she learned, in 2010 Danielle built her own tiny cob home.
 With little money, and a lot of time and help from friends, she built a 12’x12’ two story cob cottage.
-Her cottage was built with cob mixed entirely by foot on a foundation of dry-stacked salvaged concrete pieces.
-It also features an earthen floor, clay and lime plasters, a green “living” roof, and cat stairs and cat nooks encircling the entire exterior.
+Her cottage was built with cob mixed entirely by foot on a foundation of dry-stacked salvaged concrete.
+It also features an earthen floor, clay and lime plasters, a living roof, and cat stairs and cat nooks encircling the entire exterior.

 GUEST INSTRUCTORS: